Formal plethories: Formal algebra and module schemes

 Using this module structure of $\Nil$ over $\Ind(\hom(k,k),-)$, we define the multiplication by

 The unit for the functor $F$ is given by

 \end{example}

 \begin{example}[The divided power algebra] Another example of a non-unital $\Z$-algebra scheme over $k$ is given by the divided power algebra.
-Let $H = \bigoplus_{i=0}^\infty k\langle x_i\rangle$ denote the divided polynomial algebra, i.e. the Hopf algebra with
+Let $H = \bigoplus_{i=0}^\infty k\langle x_i\rangle$ denote the divided polynomial algebra on a generator $x_1$ in some degree $d$, i.e. the Hopf algebra with